Colorado Springs, Colorado

 Pastor Ronald Kaiser became Salem's second pastor on December 18, 1977.
 During Pastor Kaiser's time at Salem we were blessed with four vicars under his guidance: Charles Westra, David Rockhoff, Jonathan Qualmann, and Paul Tessmer.
 In May 1982 Salem changed from a mission congregation supported by a WELS subsidy to being completely self-supporting.
 In the fall of 1985 Salem opened our Lutheran Elementary School.
 Throughout Pastor Kaiser's tenure as Salem's second pastor, God's Word was taught and proclaimed in all truth and purity.

-Pastor James Seiltz was installed on November 23, 1997, as Salem's third and current pastor.
-We held a mortgage burning in connection with Salem's 35th Anniversary on September 7, 2008.
-Our sanctuary recieved new carpeting and seating in January 2018.
+Pastor James Seiltz was installed on November 23, 1997, as Salem’s third and current pastor.
+We held a mortgage burning in connection with Salem’s 35th Anniversary on September 7, 2008.
+Our sanctuary received new carpeting and seating in January 2018.
 In 2020, nine new stained glass windows were also added to our sanctuary.
-Throughout Pastor Seiltz' tenure as Salem's third pastor, God's Word has been taught and proclaimed in all truth and purity.
+Also in 2020, we began posting podcasts of weekly sermons and Bible readings online.
+In 2021, Bible history lessons, read by our members, were added.
+Christian truths in Japanese were added to our podcast lineup in 2023.
+All together these podcasts have been played by people in over 75 countries all over the world.
+Throughout Pastor Seiltz’ tenure as Salem’s third pastor, God's Word has been taught and proclaimed in all truth and purity.

 Among former members of Salem who have gone on to become called workers in the teaching and preaching ministry are teachers Mark Kaiser, Rachel Bain, Sarah Koppen, Amber Stritt, Stephanie Wockenfuss, Allysa Figurski, Amanda Seiltz, and Jessica Seiltz; pastors Anthony Pittenger, Steven Kahrs, Zachary Pudlo, and Boyd Longshore.